 ** The "Perfect Trumpet Thingy" or "Eustace's Trumpet" for the blue ''[[EldritchAbomination thing]]'' in the first of Courage's nightmares in "Perfect" and "Violin Girl" for the DemonHead in "Courage in the Big Stinkin' City".

-** Courage, Muriel, and Eustace together as a group is usually called "the Bagges" or "the Bagge family" by fans.
+** Courage, Muriel, and Eustace together as a group are usually called "the Bagges" or "the Bagge family" by fans.